Estimated reading time: 3 minutes

-The Tsum valley owns its ancient culture, art and religion.
+The Tsum Valley owns its ancient culture, art and religion.
 In other words, the people here are culturally and religiously rich.
-On the trails, you will see artistic chortens and mani walls, which are made of stone slabs with fine carving and art drawings of deities inscribed with prayers.
+On the trails, you will see artistic chortens and mani walls made of stone slabs with fine carving and art drawings of deities inscribed with prayers.

 The local community, who have been living here for centuries, are mostly of Tibetan origin and speak a unique local dialect closer to the Tibetan language.

 The Tsum Valley has a long history and influence of Buddhism.
 The people believe that the Buddhist saint Milarepa took meditations in the caves of nearby mountains.
 That’s why there are some unique and historical old monasteries in the valley, such as Rachen Gumba and Mu Gumba, which lie on a pretty plateau nestled in the lap of the valley, and Gumba Lungdang, situated at the base of a conical hill against the main slope of Ganesh Himal.

 In addition, the valley offers impressive views of Himalayan ranges such as the Ganesh Himal, Sringi Himal, and Boudha Himal ranges.